albirrudigital/bni-python/README.md

 ### 1.1 Using PyPI

 ```
-pip install bni-python
+pip install bnipython
 ```

 ### 1.2 Manual Installation

-If you are not using PyPI, you can clone or [download](https://github.com/bni-api/bni-python/archive/refs/heads/main.zip) this repository.
+If you are not using PyPI, you can clone or [download](https://github.com/bni-api/bnipython/archive/refs/heads/main.zip) this repository.
-Then import from bni-python folder.
+Then import from bnipython folder.
 Or run Pip install from the repo folder.

 ```
 pip install .